Iconscout/laravel-auditing-elasticsearch/README.md

 ## Usage

-You can use the driver in any Auditable model like so:
+You can use the ElasticSearch driver in any Auditable model like so in order to store audit records in elasticsearch:

 ```
 <?php